Vasilije Calasan

 Vasilije Calasan (born December 23, 1981, in Zagreb, Croatia) is a former French racing driver.

-Vasilije Calasan started racing in 1997, when he began karting.
-After three seasons of karting, he stepped up to single seater racing in 2000 in the BRDC Formula Ford championship, in which he finished 2nd with multiple wins.
+Calasan started racing in 1997, when he began karting.
+After three seasons of karting, he stepped up to single seater racing in 2000 in the BRDC Formula Ford championship, in which he finished second with multiple wins.

 2002–03 saw a step up to the British Formula Renault Championship which is widely regarded as one of the world's foremost junior single-seater categories.

 Calasan ascended another tier in 2004, stepping up to the British Formula Three Championship (national class), with Promatecme Racing.
 British Formula 3 has long been the traditional training ground for the stars of the future.
-Vasilije took his first win in the series the same year in the first race at Silverstone.
-He finished 3rd in the championship with many podiums and 3 wins.
+Calasan took his first win in the series the same year in the first race at Silverstone.
+He finished third in the championship with many podiums and three wins.